larribas/terraform-aws-mlflow/README.md

 ## Roadmap

-- Upcoming:
 - [ ] PR to mlflow to accept BACKEND_STORE_URI as an environment variable => Allow selecting a different container image
-  - [ ] Target-based autoscaling

 ## Contributors